Kreusada/Kreusada-Cogs/docs/contributing.rst

 Where will my contribution go?
 ----------------------------

 Great question!
-Your cog guide contribution will be published `here <https://kreusadacogs.readthedocs.io/en/latest/>`_ within 15 minutes of a QA check pull request.
+Your cog guide contribution will be published `here <https://kreusadacogs.readthedocs.io/en/latest/>`_ within 15 minutes of a successful review.